Temptations Can Weaken Your Faith

-Satan is in heavenly realms and are working through people around us.
-We know we are offended by people around us.
+Satan is in heavenly realms and is working through the people around us.
+We know we are offended by the people around us.
 Our children offend us.
 Our parents may offend us.
-Our relative, pastor or believers in the church may offend us.
+Our relative, pastor, or believers in the church may offend us.
 Satan is working through them.
-That is why apostle Paul says (Ephesians 6:12) For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
+That is why Apostle Paul says (Ephesians 6:12) For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and the spiritual forces of evil in the heavenly realms.
 So we need to carefully watch when people approach us with offending words and deeds.
-At the same time we could become an offending weapon in the hands of Devil.
-So be careful in our talks, walks and thoughts.
+At the same time, we could become an offending weapon in the hands of the Devil.
+So be careful in our talks, walks, and thoughts.

 As per the following verses the Satan is in heaven Look at Revelation 12:7 "Then war broke out in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 But he was not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him."
 In the coming days, Satan and his angels would be thrown out of heaven.

 Also, see Job 1:6 says about Satan "One day the angels came to present themselves before the LORD, and Satan also came with them.
 The LORD said to Satan, “Where have you come from?”
 Satan answered the LORD, “From roaming throughout the earth, going back and forth on it.”
 Here also we can see that Satan has access to heaven, before the Lord.